Refinancing Your Home

 Now what do I do?

-Keep in mind for mortgage refinancing, there must be a minimum of 20 percent equity in the property and a maximum amortization of 25 years.
-The property must also be located on Canadian soil.
+Keep in mind for mortgage refinancing, there must be a minimum of 20 percent equity in the property and a maximum amortization of 30 years.
+The property must also be located in Canada.